futuregrid/manual/doc/source/security.rst

 Example::

-    ssh-keygen -t rsa -C yourlocalusername@indiana.edu
+    ssh-keygen -t rsa -C localname@indiana.edu

 This command requires the interaction of the user.
 The first question is::

-    Enter file in which to save the key (/home/yourlocalusername/.ssh/id_rsa):
+    Enter file in which to save the key (/home/localname/.ssh/id_rsa):

 We recommend you use the default.
 To do so, just press the enter key.
 In case you already have a ssh key in your machine, you can skip this whole section or use a different file name.

-.. sidebar:: Tip
+.. sidebar:: |info-image| Hint

-   Please note that your *localusername* is the username on computer and may be different frm the *portalusername*.
+   Please note that your *localname* is the username on your computer and may be different from your *portalusername*.

 The second and third question is to protect your ssh key with a